SolePera/solepera.github.io/_pubs/UMAP23-ChatGPT.md

 ---

 {: .citation}
 Emiliana Murgia, Zahra Abbasiantaeb, Mohammad Aliannejadi, Theo Huibers, Monica Landoni, and Maria Soledad Pera.
 2023. ["ChatGPT in the Classroom: A Preliminary Exploration on the Feasibility of Adapting ChatGPT to Support Children's Information Discovery"](#).
-In <cite>UMAP 2023 - Adjunct Proceedings of the 31st ACM Conference on User Modeling, Adaptation and Personalization</cite>. pp 22-27.
-DOI:[10.1145/3524110](https://doi.org/10.1145/3563359.3597399)
+In <cite>UMAP 2023 - Adjunct Proceedings of the 31st ACM Conference on User Modeling, Adaptation and Personalization</cite>.
+ACM, pp 22-27.
+DOI:[10.1145/3563359.3597399]https://doi.org/10.1145/3563359.3597399)

 ## Abstract